 The program includes extensive laboratory components.
-Each track has industry-specific tools and occupational hazards students should be aware of, in addition to safety practices.
-If a student feels uncomfortable or inadequately trained to handle an occupational hazard or lab task, the student should immediately consult with an instructor and/or teaching assistant so that proper training can be administered.
+Each track has domain-specific tools and occupational hazards students should be aware of, in addition to safety practices.
+If a student feels uncomfortable or inadequately trained to handle an occupational hazard or lab task, the student should immediately consult with an instructor and/or teaching assistant for proper training.